Liferay migration. Real examples. Step-by-step instructions. Screens.

-While people are still hotly debating on the buzz that Liferay is going to terminate supporting CE edition, many of you are probably on the way of upgrading your Liferay portal.
+While people are still hotly debating on the buzz that Liferay is going to terminate supporting CE edition, many of you are probably on the way of upgrading your digital experience platform.
 Otherwise, you wouldn’t read this article.

 - It is leaner that facilitates deployment.

 - You can compose and reuse modules with a modular development paradigm.

 - Reusability of services is available with the CLP mechanism.

 - Extensions are simpler, easier to maintain, more dynamic.
 Optimized for your tooling of choice.

 - Configure your code with an auto-generated UI System Settings just on the go.

 Before we proceed to steps on how to migrate Liferay 6.2 to 7, let’s go through the list of changes that can affect your system after migration.

 These improvements of DXP 7.4 are tempting.
 Below, I’ll give you a tutorial on how to migrate data and code from Liferay 6.2 to 7 to make your upgrading process a piece of case.